mattgolub/fixed-point-finder/README.md

-# FixedPointFinder - A Tensorflow toolbox for finding fixed points and linearized dynamics in recurrent neural networks
+# FixedPointFinder - A PyTorch / TensorFlow toolbox for finding fixed points and linearized dynamics in recurrent neural networks

-# [Pytorch version coming soon!]

 Finds and analyzes the fixed points of recurrent neural networks that have been built using Tensorflow.

-A version for Pytorch is in active development and will be ready by mid June 2023.

 **If you are using FixedPointFinder in research to be published, please cite our accompanying paper in your publication:**

-Golub and Sussillo (2018), "FixedPointFinder: A Tensorflow toolbox for identifying and characterizing fixed points in recurrent neural networks," *Journal of Open Source Software*, 3(31), 1003, https://doi.org/10.21105/joss.01003 .
+Golub and Sussillo (2018), "FixedPointFinder: A TensorFlow toolbox for identifying and characterizing fixed points in recurrent neural networks," *Journal of Open Source Software*, 3(31), 1003, https://doi.org/10.21105/joss.01003 .

 [![DOI](http://joss.theoj.org/papers/10.21105/joss.01003/status.svg)](https://doi.org/10.21105/joss.01003)